Josiah White: Lehigh Coal Company and Lehigh Navigation Company

 In 1814, White and Hazard obtained the last two punts the Lehigh Coal Mine Company (LCMC) had managed to pole down river to Philadelphia, having lost more boats than reached the safety of the docks, the bitter fruits of over a years work by the working party sent out the year before to build boats and mine coal to fill them.
 They soon learned the LCMC was not intending to send out other expeditions, being of a mind they'd lost sufficient money, so White and Hazard felt the companies rights could be leased and set out to examine Lehigh's course, and tour the mine site along Pisgah Ridge to examine why both mining and delivery of coal was supposedly so difficult.

 They concluded the surface outcrops at the mine located in what today is Summit Hill, Pennsylvania would be easy to mine with the proper digging tools capable of breaking the hard mineral.
 Examination of the mountainous terrain back towards the Lehigh, they conceived a wagon road which descended steadily to a point above the river, so loading of boats could be done by chute.
 Lastly, they concluded the necessary river depth could be achieved for a safe down descent by employing a quasi-lock gate that sprang to mind as he examined the situations.
 In the event, they returned home filled with enthusiasm convinced that good management could achieve a regular supply of coal to customers in Philadelphia.
 In short order they obtained an option on leasing the mining and other rights held by the despondent owners of the LCMC, and began activities promoting the venture.

 Erskine Hazard-founding partners of the Lehigh Coal Company, the Lehigh Navigation Company, Ashley Planes, the Lehigh Canal, Lehigh and Susquehanna Railroad, Lehigh Coal & Navigation Company, Mauch Chunk Switchback Railway, and the Lehigh and Susquehanna Railroad.

+White's Manual Labor Institute

+A boarding school was established by the Society of Friends in the state of Indiana through a bequest at White's death in 1850.
+It opened in 1861 as a mixed-race boarding school, intending to "take boys and girls without distinction of color" and educate them on spiritual and vocational matters.
+Two decades after opening the institute, the Society of Friends "decided to undertake some special Indian Educational work on contract for the Government" in 1882.
+By 1886, White's Institute had become a fully-fledged American Indian Boarding School, with a representative of the Society of Friends referring to it as such.
+Among the graduates of this school was Zitkala-Ša in 1887.

 Other companies

-This is a list of other enterprises histories mention Josiah White backed, or had a hand in supporting: